 There is a 20% additional tax penalty for non-qualified withdrawals made before age 65.
 Do not do make this mistake!

 Investopedia: Retirement Uses for Your Health Savings Account (HSA)

 Still have questions regarding if you qualify for the triple-tax advantage of a Health Savings Account to improve your tax planning strategy and unique financial plan?
-Meet with a CERTIFIED FINANCIAL PLANNER™ in Austin, TX or online.
+Meet with a CERTIFIED FINANCIAL PLANNER™ in Los Angeles or virtually online.